 Addiction Treatment Is a Financial Investment

-With addiction treatment, the return on the investment is seeing a family member get the most out of his or her treatment time and becoming a happier, sober person.
-For this reason, families can look at the recovery monitoring program as an added layer that helps to ensure that their investment into rehab services pays off.
+With addiction treatment, the return on the investment is seeing a family member get the most out of his or her treatment time and become a happier, sober person.
+For this reason, families can look at the recovery monitoring program as an added layer that helps to ensure that their investment in rehab services pays off.

 What Is Included in Family First Intervention’s Recovery Monitoring Program?

 Our Recovery Monitoring and Aftercare Compliance Program first assigns a treatment case manager to the individual who will undergo rehab.
 The case manager helps the individual and the family with everything that goes into planning to enter treatment – including finding drug and alcohol detox services.

 Once the client has been admitted into rehab, the case manager helps him or her to establish goals or to better understand the goals that the recovery program has established.
 From there, helping the client to keep these goals in sight throughout recovery is the main focus.

 This focus continues even after the treatment phase has ended, whether it was an inpatient or outpatient program, and ensures that the individual is still sticking to his or her goals and is not in danger of relapsing.

 Our Recovery Monitoring Program includes the following benefits:

 - Planning and Implementing the Intervention Process

 - Providing Options for Initial Detox and Rehabilitation